TPM Key Attestation

 The OIDs will be inserted into the issued certificate if Include Issuance Policies is selected (the default configuration).

-One potential use of having the OID present in the certificate is to limit access to VPN or wireless networking to certain devices.
-For example, your access policy might allow connection (or access to a different VLAN) if OID 188.8.131.52.4.1.311.21.30 is present in the certificate.
+One potential use of having the OID present in the certificate is to limit access to VPN or wireless to certain devices.
+Example: Allow network access if OID 184.108.40.206.4.1.311.21.30 is present in the certificate.
 This allows you to limit access to devices whose TPM EK is present in the EKPUB list.

 Setup EKCA and EKROOT certificate stores on an issuing CA